Package insert / product label

 Medically reviewed by Drugs.com.
 Last updated on Nov 13, 2023.

 On This Page

-Pyridostigmine bromide is an orally active cholinesterase inhibitor.
-Chemically, Pyridostigmine bromide is 3-hydroxy-1-methylpyridinium bromide dimethylcarbamate.
+Pyridostigmine bromide tablets, USP are an orally active cholinesterase inhibitor.
+Chemically, pyridostigmine bromide is 3-hydroxy-1-methylpyridinium bromide dimethylcarbamate.
 Its structural formula is:

 Pyridostigmine - Clinical Pharmacology

 Pyridostigmine bromide inhibits the destruction of acetylcholine by cholinesterase and thereby permits freer transmission of nerve impulses across the neuromuscular junction.
 Pyridostigmine is an analog of neostigmine (Prostigmin®#), but differs from it in certain clinically significant respects; for example, pyridostigmine is characterized by a longer duration of action and fewer gastrointestinal side effects.